mesh-adaptation/docs/wiki/Installation-Instructions.md

 ## Installing Mesh Adaptation modules

-The Mesh Adaptation packages Animate, Goalie, and Movement are installed as follows, denoting the package of interest by `<PACKAGE>`.
 First, ensure that you have activated the Python virtual environment associated with your Firedrake installation:
 ```
 source /path/to/venv/bin/activate
 ```

+Next, install the `adapt_common` package, which provides common functionality for the other Mesh Adaptation packages.
+This and the other Mesh Adaptation packages - Animate, Goalie, and Movement - are installed as follows, denoting the package of interest by `<PACKAGE>`.

 Then clone the `<PACKAGE>` repository using [your preferred method](https://docs.github.com/en/get-started/git-basics/about-remote-repositories).
 For example, cloning with HTTPS URL is done as follows:
 ```